 Visitors: Welles and Shaw

 Another famous name, and a well-known association, was T. E. Lawrence, the famed ‘Lawrence of Arabia’, who would visit Redhill and take Brough Superiors for a high-speed spin around the local country lanes.
 It is recorded that Lawrence died on a Superior.
 It is fascinating to me to conceive of these world figures as visitors to a home a minute or two from my own front door.

 According to Wikipedia (no written evidence available) George Brough attained the world record in 1928 in Arpajon, France.
 The same source offers the following about Lawrence’s demise:

 “A few weeks after leaving the service, aged 46, he was fatally injured in a motorcycle accident in Dorset, close to his cottage, Clouds Hill, near Wareham (now run by the National Trust and open to the public).
 The accident occurred because of a dip in the road that obstructed his view of two boys on their bicycles; he swerved to avoid them, lost control and was thrown over the handlebars of his motorcycle.
 He died six days later.”

-From available sources, it appears that George Brough led an exciting and colourful life before dying at seventy-nine years old.
+From available sources, it appears that George Brough, described as a ‘larger than life’ character, led an exciting and colourful life before passing at seventy-nine years old.
 Fame, fortune and furiously fast motorcycles were his life.
 He certainly brought a little colour into the local community in Redhill too.